TollyH/AssEmbly/Documentation/Language.md

 ### Comparing Floating Point Numbers

-In order to compare two floating point values, the `FLPT_CMP` instruction needs to be used instead of the `CMP` instruction.
+To compare two floating point values, the `FLPT_CMP` instruction needs to be used instead of the `CMP` instruction.
 After using `FLPT_CMP`, the **unsigned** version of the desired conditional jump should be used, **even if one or both of the floating point values were negative**.
 There are no dedicated conditional jump instructions for floating point values.

 For example: